victoria-tukisi/API-Automation-Project/README.md

 After successfully running the tests, open the project to extract the report file:
 Goto C:\...\Desktop\TASK1_APP\test-output
 Right-click on a HTLM file called ExtentReportsTestNG.html, and select a desired browser

+The performed calls are as stated below: o Perform an API request to produce a list of all dog breeds. o Using code, verify “retriever” breed is within the list. o Perform an API request to produce a list of sub-breeds for “retriever”. o Perform an API request to produce a random image / link for the sub-breed “golden”